Galleywood: History

 Galleywood dates back to early medieval times and was recorded in 1250 as Gauelwode (Galleywood Common), a hamlet of Great Baddow, part of an ancient forest interspersed with open scrubland.

 In early-Victorian times the village was centred on The Eagle crossroads, The Street and Well Lane, education being provided by a school that doubled as a Chapel of Ease on Sundays and by a Methodist chapel built in Well Lane.

 Council housing was developed in the 1920s, with major building programmes during the early 1960s and through the 1970s.
 Private development was carried out concurrently and continued over the following three decades.
 The population has grown from under 800 in 1851 to around 1,000 in 1951 and to over 6,000 in 2004.

 From all approaches Galleywood is separated either by open farmland, wooded slopes or green areas, free from ribbon development, giving a true rural feel to visitors and residents alike.
 Within the village outskirts there are several surviving long established working farms, some with buildings dating back to the 14th century.

-The civil parish of Galleywood covers an area of 2200 acres and was established in 1987, with the transference of responsibility from Great Baddow to the newly created Galleywood Parish Council.
+The civil parish of Galleywood was created in 1987 from part of the ancient parish of Great Baddow.
+The parish of Galleywood covers an area of 2200 acres.

 Galleywood Common

-Galleywood Common comprises 175 acres and was declared a Local Nature Reserve in 1993.
-The common and the adjacent woods form a habitat for a wide range of wildlife including grass-snakes, adders, lizards, slow-worms, squirrels, badgers, foxes, wood-peckers and a wide variety of butterflies and moths and the heathland woodland and pond insects.
+Galleywood Common has 175 acres and was declared a Local Nature Reserve in 1993.
+The common and the adjacent woods form a habitat for a wide range of wildlife including grass-snakes, adders, lizards, slow-worms, squirrels, badgers, foxes, wood-peckers and a wide variety of bears and moths and the heathland woodland and pond insects.
 It is an ancient man-made landscape, first recorded in Domesday (1086).
 The Common has a very strong character and has always been an important feature of the hamlet around which the village grew, providing grazing land, furze and wood for gathering and gravel for building and road making.
 The Common has had many uses throughout the ages: